kairenchen721/interpretproteinidentification/README.md

 1. Examples in roxygen documentation fails (probably have to do with reticulate)
-2.  test_check fails (testing in r cmd check) despite devtools::test() works maybe I am not sure if it has something to do with getwd()
-3. How do I compare edges in an igraph object?, it seems to be unsupported
+2. How do I compare edges in an igraph object?, it seems to be unsupported
-4. Get data into the package and write its documentation
-5. Change plot to include inferred protein information
+3. Change plot to include inferred protein information
-6. In select protein displaying protein sequence, color code peptide and protein sequence, add gene ontology labels
+4. In select protein displaying protein sequence, color code peptide and protein sequence, add gene ontology labels
-7. Implemented search for annotations, maybe use match
+5. Implemented search for annotations, maybe use match
-8. Consider using cytoscape \[4\]
+6. Consider using cytoscape \[4\]
     <http://cytoscape.org/RCy3/articles/Cytoscape-and-iGraph.html>
-9.  somehow, building the vignette is killed when it reach the first functions (generateBipartiteGraph), I suspect it because I am using reticulate, even though i can force build it using (rmarkdown::render(input = “my-vignette.Rmd”, output_format = “html_document”)) (see doc for the vignette)